IvettB/startup/README.md

 - If the scores aren't getting stored correctly or at all: MONDODB DATABASE ISSUE
 - Make sure IP address is 0.00.0... -> EVERYONE CAN CONNECT!!!
 - Why are my scores stored on local host, but not when deployed? -> YOUR SERVER HAS A DIFFERENT IP ADDRESS THAN LOCAL!

+# Simon login

+As usual, this assignment also had some hidden features that were somewhat difficult to figure out.
+Yet it was a great learning expereince and I feel like I'm starting to understand how data is stored and called, and how web applicatons manage unsers and sensitive information.
+Learning about databases and uniquie keys also makes me more hesitant about wanting to give out so much personal information when registering to certain applications.

+Notes:
+- "Go Live" will not work anymore from VS code.
+Do instead: terminal->node index.js then open browser and host there
+- If deploy ssh doesn't work, do the following commands in terminal:
+- ssh -i  ~/Desktop/kakaoscsiga.pem ubuntu@dotoday.click
+- pm2 delete whatever is running and shouldn't
+- pm2 start the correct file